‘No Escape’s’ tension diluted by stereotypical caricatures

 The country remains unnamed, but because it borders Vietnam, only a few nations can be the likely suspects.

-Within a day of arriving, Wilson and his family find themselves in the middle of a violent political upheaval in which the nation’s prime minister is no escape 2assassinated and foreigners, especially those working for the water company, are marked for death.
+Within a day of arriving, Wilson and his family find themselves in the middle of a violent political upheaval in which the nation’s prime minister is assassinated and foreigners, especially those working for the water company, are marked for death.

 The bulk of the movie follows Wilson, his wife, played by Lake Bell, and their two daughters running and hiding for their lives, as they seek safety, shelter and sanctuary.